Flavia-MV/parallel-news-aggregator/README.md

 2. handles failures from individual sources;
 3. removes duplicate articles;
 4. sorts the resulting articles by publication time.

+The aggregator also applies a global deadline to prevent the entire aggregation process from waiting indefinitely for slow sources.

 ## Concurrent Processing